 Tree pit planting

 As part of our community gardening initiative residents are encouraged to adopt tree pits for planting.
 This is a fantastic opportunity to bring together neighbours and help your street bloom.
 Once adopted it is your responsibility to plant and maintain the tree pit.

 Please note that we have considered applications for 2019.
 If you have any enquiries about adopting a tree pit please contact firstname.lastname@example.org

-Redbridge celebrated National Tree Week between Monday 26 November and Saturday 8 December 2018 across schools and neighbourhoods this year.
+Redbridge celebrated National Tree Week between Monday 26 November and Saturday 8 December 2018 across schools and neighbourhoods.
 Residents joined us on the Lowe Hainault, Fields Park Crescent Chadwell Heath, Swindon Close Seven Kings and Wren Terrace, Tiptree Crescent.